ARMmbed/uvisor-helloworld/README.md

 #### Run

 Hit the reset button after flashing to start program execution.
 The application will be running right after you reset the processor.
-If a blue/green LED blinks with a 1s period, it means that the program is simply comparing the password with the challenge, the comparison is not successful and it is ready to try again.
-If the blue/green LED starts blinking faster (period of 200ms) then a successful password leakage occurred; a blinking red LED means the uVisor halted the system because of a denied access.
+When the blue (K64F) or green (STM32F4) LED blinks with a 1s period, it means that the program is simply comparing the password with the challenge, the comparison is not successful and it is ready to try again.

+If you press the on-board push-button (`SW2` on the K64F, `USER` on the STM32F) you will trigger an interrupt service routine that tries to read the secret from the (leaked) secure box context pointer.
+If the read is successful the blue/green LED starts blinking faster (period of 200ms).
+If the uVisor captures the denied access, the system will halt and the red LED will blink (`PERMISSION_DENIED` error code).
+On the K64F do not use `SW3`, as it triggers a non-maskable intterrupt, which is currently unsupported and results in a halt with a `NOT_ALLOWED` error code.

 ### Troubleshooting